 Applying to TOAF?
-Here are some useful tips to help you prepare your submission.
+Here are some useful tips to help you prepare your application.

 1. A Picture is Worth a Thousand Words.